 • Add potatoes to a large sauté pan and cover with 2 inches of cold water.
 Place pan over medium-high heat and bring to a boil.
 Season with 1 teaspoon salt, reduce heat to medium and simmer until potatoes are fork-tender, about 20 minutes.
 Drain potatoes and transfer potatoes to a bowl to cool slightly.

-• Halve smaller potatoes and quarter larger potatoes; add to bowl with dressing and toss to coat.
-Season with additional salt, pepper and caper brine to taste.
+• Halve smaller potatoes and quarter larger potatoes.
+Add potatoes and ½ cup celery to bowl with dressing and toss to coat.

 Notes